clearlinux/how-to-clear/06-rpms.md

 ### `packages`

-Under the `packages` folder we will store the folders that contain the `spec` and other files and from there we will create RPM files as needed for our training and testing.
+Under the `packages` folder we will store the folders that contain the `spec` and other files.
+From there we will create RPM files as needed for our training and testing.

-The common tooling will allow us to reuse existing Clear Linux OS packages from upstream, and if we do, these will end up in here.
-If we end up making our own custom RPM files, we don't necessarily need to put them here at all, but we'll setup the workspace so that `mixer` can use the generated RPM files easily and so it will be easier to do this all in a consistent way, but in the end the `mixer` tooling doesn't care where the RPM files come from and how they are generated, and they can even be copied in if you want to do that, and bypass actually building them.
+The common tooling allows us to reuse existing Clear Linux OS packages from upstream, and if we do, these will end up in here.
+If we end up making our own custom RPM files, we don't necessarily need to put them here at all, but we'll set up the workspace so that `mixer` can use the generated RPM files easily.
+It is easiest to do this all in a consistent way.
+In the end, the `mixer` tooling doesn't care where the RPM files come from and how they are generated.
+The RPM files can even be copied in if you want to bypass building them.

 We can quickly borrow some of the upstream packages if we desire.
 This makes for an excellent starting point and shows off the tooling that we